 Dia de la Raza – Columbus Day in Colombia

-It’s 7:30 am on Monday, October 16, 2017, in Medellin.
-The streets are empty, most businesses are closed, it’s like a ghost town.
-I walk over to the corner store in my neighborhood, which is surprisingly open, and I ask (as if I didn’t know) why is everything so empty.
-The lady at the store tells me with a smile that it’s a holiday today.
+On October 15, 2018, the streets of Medellin will be empty, most businesses will be closed, It’ll be a ghost town.
+Last year around this time I walked over to the corner store in my neighborhood, which was surprisingly open, and I asked (as if I didn’t know) why the streets were so empty.
+The lady at the store teld me, with a smile, that it was a “festivo” (holiday).

 I proceed to ask her, “Oh really?
 What holiday is it?”

-After almost 7 years in Colombia, I know what her answer is going to be: “I don’t know.”
+After almost 7 years in Colombia, I knew what her answer was going to be: “I don’t know.”

-As she proves me right I grab a bottled water, smile and tell her…that it’s el dia de la raza.
+As she proved me right I grabbed a bottled water, smiled and told her…that it’s el dia de la raza.

-She blushes, takes my money and I’m off to my office for a full day of work.
+She blushed, took my money and I was off to my office for a full day of work.